 - No single source of truth for decision-making about the success or failure of your efforts

 Solutions for Disparate Systems:

 Disparate, isolated systems can be one of the harder problems to solve because organizations may have multiple internal stakeholders and decision-makers involved.

 If combining systems is not an option, consider doing an audit of where information is not being collected, synced, and updated between systems.
-This can impact things like lead scoring and lifecycle stage updates, which are crucial to keeping sales and marketing aligned.
+This can impact lead scoring and lifecycle stage updates, crucial to keeping sales and marketing aligned.
 Reporting can also be impacted and lead to decisions made on incomplete information.

-Additionally, you will want to do a capabilities assessment of your current systems to ensure that they can achieve all of your goals.
-Can your systems trigger actions in one another to ensure that both sales and marketing stay on the same page?
-If not, check outside of your tools’ native functionality using platforms like Zapier or Workato.
+Additionally, you will want to assess your current systems' capabilities to ensure they can achieve your goals.
+Can your systems trigger actions in one another to ensure that sales and marketing stay on the same page?
+If not, check outside your tools' native functionality using platforms like Zapier or Workato.

-When you have too many tools, weak processes for using your tech, a lack of operational leadership or any combination of these things, your data suffers.
-When you can’t trust your data, you are flying blind when it comes to making decisions that impact your customers.
+Your data suffers when you have too many tools, inefficient processes for using your tech, a lack of operational leadership, or any combination of these things.
+When you can't trust your data, you are flying blind when making decisions that impact your customers.

-Bad data means that we don’t personalize campaigns, we get the handoff wrong, we put people into the wrong segmented cohorts, and that we over-touch or under-touch our prospect accounts.
+Bad data means that we don't personalize campaigns, get the handoff wrong, put people into the wrong segmented cohorts, and over-touch or under-touch our prospect accounts.